RezaxOnes/autoShutdown/linux.md

 sudo ./uninstall.sh
 ```

-- Please make sure you have used sudo.
+- Remember, you need to use sudo